 Today, as in ancient times, Sharjah is a global trade center.
 Modern Sharjah is a city of learning and the arts, as confirmed by its 1998 UNESCO designation as the Cultural Capital of the Arab World.
+Due to its distinctive contributions to Islamic and human culture, Sharjah was selected as the Islamic Culture Capital of the Arab Region for 2014 by the Islamic Organization for Education, Science and Culture.
 This context facilitates the university's intention to be an academic center at the intersection of ancient cultural traditions and contemporary intellectual currents.
 The city of Sharjah boasts over 27 museums with splendid collections of artifacts and art objects as well as exhibits on science and natural history.
 These institutions are sites for field trips, research and possible internships.
 Sharjah hosts many cultural festivals, programs, educational conferences, fairs and economic expositions, including the annual book fair and the Sharjah International Biennial art exhibition.
 These resources permit AUS to broaden students' formal education in a way not possible elsewhere in the region.